Academic Life

 Dual Degrees

-Princeton partners with other institutions in offering two formal dual degree programs.
+Princeton partners with other institutions to offer two formal dual degree programs.
 The first is the M.D./Ph.D. program with the Robert Wood Johnson Medical School and the Rutgers–New Brunswick Graduate School of Biomedical Sciences.
 Students in the program complete their Ph.D. work in molecular biology at Princeton.
 The second program is the M.P.A./J.D. and M.P.A./M.B.A. program in the Princeton School of Public and International Affairs, offered in cooperation with the law schools of Columbia University, New York University, and Yale University, and with the law school and business school of Stanford University.
 On occasion, joint programs with other law schools have been approved by the Princeton School of Public and International Affairs and the cooperating law school.
 Interested applicants are encouraged to speak with the relevant departments at Princeton about such options.

 Individual agreements or arrangements outside of these formal programs may also be possible with the support of a student’s department or program and the Graduate School.